sematext/docs/docs/logs/index.md

 Think of Logsene as logging as a service or your own logging box in the cloud (or [running on your own infrastructure](../sematext-enterprise)).
-It is cheaper alternative to Splunk or even as Hosted Elasticsearch, since one of the APIs Logsene exposes is [Elasticsearch API for indexing](index-events-via-elasticsearch-api) and [searching](searching-log-events).
+It is cheaper alternative to Splunk, or even as Hosted Elasticsearch, since one of the APIs Logsene exposes is [Elasticsearch API for indexing](index-events-via-elasticsearch-api) and [searching](searching-log-events).

 Below, you can find how you can get started.